codophilic/Learn-Java/Memory Management.md

 where is interfaces present in memory management? abstract class ? static variables methods
 - types of interfaces, abstract, classes, sealed classes and interfaces
+- extends must be written before implements , but implements cannot be before extends
 - concept of nested classes and its type, for normal class static class abstract class , interfaces, class and interfaces method nested with class.
 - record classes.
 (Seperate markdown with all new java features) *We will explore String buffer and String builder when we will learn about threads*